Check the label on packaged foods. Choose foods lower in fat, salt, and sugars.

 Checking the label on bread and rolls will help you choose the versions with the lowest salt.

 You should include some of these foods in your diet, because they are important sources of protein, as well as vitamins and calcium.
 Calcium is important for keeping our bones strong.
 But be careful, as some dairy products can be high in fat, especially saturated fat, sugar, or salt.
 For example, most cheeses contain a lot of saturated fat and salt, and some yogurts can contain lots of added sugars.

 Checking the label will help you choose healthier versions.

-Why not try using strongly flavored cheeses while cooking?
-You can use less of them than you would with a milder cheese, but still get the flavor your recipe needs, and all with less fat!
+Why not try using strongly flavoured cheeses while cooking?
+You can use less of them than you would with a milder cheese, but still get the flavour your recipe needs, and all with less fat!

 Lower fat milks like semi-skimmed, skimmed, or 1% fat milk, are much lower in fat than full fat milk, but still provide protein and important vitamins and minerals like calcium.
 There are plenty of lower and low-fat yoghurts and fromage frais to choose from too, but don’t forget to check the labels and look for unsweetened or versions with less sugar.

 When buying dairy alternatives, go for unsweetened, calcium-fortified versions.

 Including some of these foods in your diet provides your body with a good source of protein.
 They are also rich in vitamins and minerals too.

 Meat is a good source of protein, vitamins and minerals, as well as being one of the main sources of vitamin B12.
 It’s just a case of knowing which meats are high in fat, and aiming to choose leaner options instead.